 3 ASPMF 650 ASPMF Clinical Practicum III This course is a continuation of ASPMF Clinical Practium II and further the Fellow's knowledge and skill about the clinical intricacies in demonstrating competency and proficiency in Acute Pain Management.
 Skills and knowledge will be demonstrated in the Advanced Cadaver lab under the guidance of expert regionalist.
 Gross anatomy knowledge will be enhanced and interrelated into the Fellows regional block practice.
-Sound ultrasound scanning and needling skills will be further refined in demonstrating safe ultrasound sound- guided regional anesthesia (USGRA) practice.
+Sound ultrasound scanning and needling skills will be further refined in demonstrating safe ultrasound sound-guided regional anesthesia (USGRA) practice.
 The Fellow will continue to utilize ASPMF clinical affiliate sites to further translate this knowledge into a safe clinical APM practice through patient encounters under the guidance of expert mentors.
 This course will enhance the teaching abilities of the Fellow in order to translate and disseminate their knowledge of Acute Pain Management to learners of all skill levels.
-The Fellow will research current topics in Acute Pain Management and present an Evidence-Based review before their colleagues at a local or state anesthesia conference and to their Fellowship 3 present an Evidence-Based review before their colleagues at
+The Fellow will research current topics in Acute Pain Management and present an Evidence-Based review before their colleagues at a local or state anesthesia conference and to their Fellowship cohort class as a graded activity.
+3 (FLO: 1-7,10)